 Part I: The MA Degree

 The MA degree serves as the first milestone for PhD students.
-Generally completed within two semesters, but no later than two years after beginning the program, courses taken as part of the MA degree serve as the foundation for the remainder of the program.
+It is generally completed within two semesters, but no later than two years of registration.
+Courses taken as part of the MA degree serve as the foundation for the remainder of the program.

 Being granted advanced standing does not necessarily exempt students from all requirements demanded of MA candidates; as such, students are required to meet with their faculty advisor and the Director of Graduate Studies before applying for advanced standing.